dyapan33/Modane_Logger/README.md

 # Bale Logger (C++)
 A Logging library that is a lightweight logger with basic features and easy to understand code.
 This logger has support for Info, Debug, Trace, Warning, Critical, and Error logging levels.
-It has five features, these five features are:
+It has three main features, these three main features are:
 1) Saving logs to a file
-2) Support for timestamps and an easy format (timestamps are optional)
+2) Support for timestamps and an easy format
-3) Support for coloured text (optional)
+3) Support for coloured text
-4) Support for customising
-5) Easy to implement into your code